intermine/im-docs/docs/get-started/tutorial/index.rst

 .. code-block:: bash

     # Initialises the search index
-    # replace "flymine-search" with whatever you configured above in the properties file
     solr-7.2.1 $ ./bin/solr create -c biotestmine-search

 To create a Intermine collection for autocomplete process, run this command inside the solr directory.